kevinsuh/toki/README.md

   * `/focus [task] for [time]`
   * Turns on your DND in Slack while in "focus" mode
   * Shares what you are working on to your team
-  * Toki stores this information for daily / weekly reflection
+  * Toki stores this information for daily reflection
   * You can end your session at any point, which turns off your DND (via interactive button, or `/end`)

 ### View your team's pulse
 <img src="/build/public/gifs/dashboard.gif" width="80%" alt="Team Pulse">
   * Toki will dynamically update its channels whenever one of the channel members enters a focus session
-  * This allows you to create information channels (i.e. `#pulse-backend`) and get a snapshot of what teams are focused on
+  * This allows you to create information channels (i.e. `#pulse-backend`) to get a snapshot of what teams are focused on
   * See what an individual is up to with `/pulse @user`

 ### Send appropriate notifications
 <img src="/build/public/gifs/collaborate.gif" width="80%" alt="Collaborate Now">
   * You are able to send notifications through each teammate's `Collaborate Now` button, through which Toki temporarily turns off the user's DND and sends a ping to start a conversation
-  * This helps segment notifications to only be ones that preserve an individual's context or is actually urgent
+  * This helps segment notifications to be ones that preserve an individual's context or is actually urgent
-  * You are also able to `Collaborate Now` when you see an individual's specific `/pulse @user`
+  * You are also able to `Collaborate Now` when you see a specific individual's `/pulse @user`

 ### Daily Reflection
 <img src="/build/public/images/reflection_example.png" width="80%" alt="Daily Reflection">
-  * Toki provides you with a daily cadence of how you spent your time
+  * Toki provides a daily cadence of how you spent your focused time
-  * This helps build a habit of intentionality with your time, and see pictures of what you got done each day and week
+  * This helps you build a habit of being intentional with your time, and get pictures of what you got done each day

 *Note: Toki has a web app interface in its roadmap.
-This would be hosted on another server that speaks to the API end points on this express server in the `/app/api` folder.*
+We plan this to be a React + Redux frontend hosted on a separate server that speaks to the API end points on this server in `/app/api`.*

 <a name="directory-structure">
 # Directory Structure